charlycou/demo-S3-rdatadev-042025/README.md

 # demo-S3-rdatadev-042025
-Demo repository for hands-on session to get into object sotrage and S3
+Demo repository for hands-on session to get into object storage and S3

 # Learn S3 with MinIO 🪣